uarizona-fnsv/bootstrap/docs/content/typography.md

-# Typography
+---
+title: 'Typography'

-<p class="lead">Documentation and examples for Bootstrap typography, including global settings, headings, body text, lists, and more.</p>
+description: 'Documentation and examples for Bootstrap typography, including global settings, headings, body text, lists, and more.'
+bootstrap-link: ''
+---

 Bootstrap sets basic global display, typography, and link styles.
 When more control is needed, check out the [textual utility classes]().